TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.reader.rst

    Encapsulation of the information needed by the :class:`XMLReader` to read entities.

-   This class may include information about the public identifier, system identifier, byte stream (possibly with character encoding information) and/or the character stream of an entity.
+   This kundi may include information about the public identifier, system identifier, byte stream (possibly with character encoding information) and/or the character stream of an entity.

-   Applications will create objects of this class for use in the :meth:`XMLReader.parse` method and for returning from EntityResolver.resolveEntity.
+   Applications will create objects of this kundi for use in the :meth:`XMLReader.parse` method and for returning kutoka EntityResolver.resolveEntity.

-   An :class:`InputSource` belongs to the application, the :class:`XMLReader` is not allowed to modify :class:`InputSource` objects passed to it from the application, although it may make copies and modify those.
+   An :class:`InputSource` belongs to the application, the :class:`XMLReader` is not allowed to modify :class:`InputSource` objects passed to it kutoka the application, although it may make copies and modify those.